 A coaching leadership style encourages people to:

-• Feel empowered and take ownership for areas of responsibility
+Feel empowered and take ownership of areas of responsibility.

 All of these have the potential to increase three key areas: